 About the Broadband Fund

-- Step 1: Submit Fund Application: Applications are due on January 15 and July 15 each year
+- Step 1: Submit Application: Application deadlines can vary, but generally are set for January 15 and July 15 of each year.

-- Step 2: Applications Open for Public Comment: Applications are posted for a 45 day public comment period
+- Step 2: Applications Open for Public Comment: Applications are posted on the Board's webpage, triggering a 45-day public comment period.

 - Step 3: Public Board Meeting: The Board meets to review applications and make initial funding decisions

-- Step 5: Grants Awarded: After review of appeals, RFR, and available funding, final funding decisions are made and grants are awarded
+- Step 5: Grants Awarded: After review of appeals, RoFR, and available funding, final funding decisions are made and grants are awarded

 Who can apply?

-Review the Minimum Requirements and Grant Award Criteria to ensure the project meets eligibility criteria.
+Review the Minimum Requirements and Grant Award Criteria found here, and in the Board's Award Policy, to ensure the project meets eligibility criteria.